 The Master's Thesis option requires the completion of 9 credit hours spread over at least 2 semesters, but it is strongly encouraged to be completed over 3 semesters.
-A thesis student must take the 3-credit hour INST 701 Research Methods in Information Studies before registering for master's thesis research.
+A thesis student must take the 3-credit hour INST 701 Research Methods in Information Studies before registering for LBSC 799 Master's Thesis Research.

 Students may substitute another appropriate research methods course offered by another department on campus (e.g., Education, Psychology) if the thesis advisor approves.
 The student may consult the thesis chair for recommendations about which methods courses are appropriate.

 After completion of the methods course and approval of the Thesis Proposal by the Thesis Committee, the student must complete 6 credits of the course LBSC 799 Master's Thesis Research.
-These credits may be one semester or spread over multiple semesters.
-Students are not able to register for LBSC 799 during the summer semester.
+While these credits may be taken during one semester, but students are highly encouraged to spread the coursework over multiple semesters.
+The 6 credits of LBSC 799 must be completed in consecutive semesters, with the option of the summer term (e.g., Fall 2018 and Spring 2019 or Spring 2019 and Summer 2019).